Explore Jobs

 • 17 states have state percentage-of-price taxes.

-This is the most common type of marijuana tax, while 12 states have local percentage-of-price taxes.
-Interestingly, California, Illinois, Massachusetts, Missouri, Montana, New York, Oregon, Rhode Island, and Virginia have all opted to have both.
+This is the most prevalent type of marijuana tax, while 12 states impose local percentage-of-price taxes.
+Notably, California, Illinois, Massachusetts, Missouri, Montana, New York, Oregon, Rhode Island, and Virginia have adopted both types.

-• Only 5 states have weight-based marijuana taxes.
+• Only 5 states implement weight-based marijuana taxes.

-• Only 3 states have potency-based marijuana taxes.
+• Only 3 states impose potency-based marijuana taxes.

-While 11 states have local general sales taxes for marijuana.
-States with both state and general sales taxes for marijuana include Arizona, California, Illinois, Missouri, Nevada, New Mexico, Vermont, Virginia, and Washington.
+Additionally, 11 states have local general sales taxes for marijuana.
+States that impose both state and local general sales taxes include Arizona, California, Illinois, Missouri, Nevada, New Mexico, Vermont, Virginia, and Washington.

 Marijuana Tax Revenue Statistics by Tax Revenue Over Time

-Marijuana was legalized in some states far earlier than others, which has given those states extra time to accrue more marijuana tax revenue.
-With that in mind, here is the total revenue accumulated by states over time:
+Since marijuana was legalized in some states much earlier than others, these states have had more time to accumulate tax revenue.
+Below is the total revenue accumulated by states over time:

 Alaska 2017 $114.59M